wilkelab/cowplot/cran-comments.md

 This release fixes the errors currently shown on https://cran.r-project.org/web/checks/check_results_cowplot.html

-The errors are due to regression tests that break for ggplot2 3.0.0.
-These regression tests have been fixed.
+The errors are due to a missing declared dependency of rmarkdown and a bug in one of the vignettes.
 No other changes have been made to the package.

 ## Test environments
 * R devel on win-builder [ via devtools::build_win() ]